YodelTalk/short_uuid/README.md

 # ShortUUID ([Documentation](https://hexdocs.pm/short_uuid))

-ShortUUIDs allow UUIDs to be encoded in a more URL- and user-friendly Base58
+ShortUUID allows UUIDs to be encoded in a more URL- and user-friendly Base58
 format:

 ```elixir